 Claude Charles has served as a director since April of 2000.
+During 2005 and 2006, Mr. Charles was lead independent non-executive director on the Board of Pacific Internet Inc, Singapore.
 Mr. Charles has served as President of Azur Capital Limited since 1999.
 From 1996 to 1998 Mr. Charles was Chairman of Equinox Group Holdings.
 Prior to 1996, Mr. Charles has also served as a director and in senior executive positions at SG Warburg and Co.
 Ltd., Peregrine Investment Holdings, Trident International Finance Ltd., and Dow Banking Corporation.
-Mr. Charles holds a B.S. in economics from the Wharton School at the University of Pennsylvania and a

-M.S. in international finance from Columbia University.
+Mr. Charles holds a B.S. in economics from the Wharton School at the University of Pennsylvania and a M.S. in international finance from Columbia University.